 The key to successful legacy giving isn’t a secret, it’s 10 key steps.
-Congratulations on taking the first.
+Congratulations on taking your first.
 Find out more here about how to build a better legacy giving strategy for your organisation

 1 - Internal landscape

 It’s important you understand the internal landscape of your organisation as it will play a critical role in influencing the success of your legacy programme.
 You need to gain a better understanding of internal barriers and opportunities that may stop you from optimising your legacy activity and to be able to identify the specific cultural and attitudinal blockers and the missing enablers to support better legacy giving for your organisation.

 It’s important that you have a good understanding of the external environment in which you are working.
 Create the opportunity to reflect upon wider market themes and to better understand your audience/community.
 You also need to make space for you to review the role of your organisational brand; insight and partnerships in relation to your external market.
 A better understanding of these will allow you to identify key areas of opportunity and where to focus efforts for greatest impact.

 3 - Vision & Mission

 It’s vital to establish a clear vision for your programme.
 It’s also important to know what success looks like.
 You need to review the role current organisational mission and strategies play in the success – or otherwise - of your programme.
 And to reflect on your organisation’s fundraising and/or membership strategy to assess how supportive it is of your legacy activity.
 How does your legacy strategy link to your overall organisational context?